-(b) The information required by Item 5 relating to the Company's Common Stock and other shareholder matters is incorporated herein by reference to the section entitled "Stock Listing and Price History" which appears in the Company's 2000 Annual Report to Shareholders.
+- (a) The information required by Item 5 relating to the Company's Common Stock and other shareholder matters is incorporated herein by reference to the section entitled "Stock Listing and Price History" which appears on page 33 of the Company's 2001 Annual Report to Shareholders. - (b) The Company made no sales of unregistered securities during the quarter-ended 9/30/2001.